-- Code Densitys shows how much memory is required for a given high level C code.
-The smaller size will result in a reduced cost. - Performance relates to he processor's clock speed which is an important factor.
+- Code density: This shows how much memory is required for a given high level C code.
+The smaller size will result in reduced cost. - Performance: The processor's clock speed is an important factor.
 The smaller the clock rate to execute given algorithms, the less the power consumed.
-This will also lead to easier designs.
-The 32-bit RISC controllers will spend most of its time in an idle mode resulting in saving power. - Power Consumption is one of the most important factors in wireless technology.
-The lower power consumption will make the batteries life longer, the device size smaller, and the price cheaper.
-The ARM7TDMI consumes about 1.85 mW per MHz.
-On the other hand, the StrongARM runs up to 233MHz and consumes a total of 900 mW [8].
+This will also lead to simpler designs.
+The 32-bit RISC controllers will spend most of its time in an idle mode resulting in saving power. - Power consumption: This is one of the most important factors in wireless technology.
+The lower power consumption will make the batteries last longer, the size smaller and the price cheaper.
+The ARM7TDMI consumes only 1.85mW per MHz, while the StrongARM runs up to 233 MHz but only consumes 900mW [10].

-ARM7TDMI is widely accepted and used in the cellular phone and smart phone technology due to its low cost and power efficiency.
+ARM7TDMI is widely accepted and used in the cellular phone and smart phone technology due to its cost and power efficiencies.
 The future prospects show that ARM9TDMI will probably replace ARM7TDMI.
-Integrating the DSP module with ARM7 family will produce the new ARM9 family [7].
+Integrating the DSP module with the ARM7 family will produce the new ARM9 family [9].

-7. Software Architecture
+7 Software architecture

-A practical cryptographic library implementation of the ECC over GF(p) was designed to perform the ECDSA signature generation and signature verification which is being standardized in the ANSI X9F1 and IEEE P1363 standards committees.
+A practical cryptographic library implementation of the ECC over GF(p) was designed to perform the ECDSA signature generation and signature verification, which is being standardised in the ANSI X9F1 and IEEE P1363 standards committees.
 The IEEE-P1363 describes the algorithms in detail for elliptic point addition, doubling, multiplication, etc.

-In creation of our library, we did not make any assumption on the elliptic curve parameters to be used.
+In the creation of our library, we did not make any assumption as to the elliptic curve parameters to be used.
 Elliptic curves can be generated randomly.
 Note that some ECDSA implementations fix the constant term a of the curve equation to p-3 to speed up the elliptic doubling.
 In our case, the curve parameters and the base point (P_x, P_y) are generated randomly.
-Our library allows users to choose different curves with different key lengths, therefore our library is scalable.
+Our library allows users to choose different curves with different key lengths, and therefore our library is scalable.
 The machine word size is 32-bit on the ARM microprocessor.
-The library is implemented in 27 kilobytes of code size.
-The modified Jacobian coordinates are used to represent the points on the curves since it gives the fastest point doubling timings.
-Short definitions of the modules are given as follows.
+The library is implemented in 27kb of code size.
+The modified Jacobian coordinates are used to represent the points on the curves since this gives the fastest point doubling timings.